 All our photo tours are subject to minimum numbers.
 Please ensure you have read our photo tour Booking Conditions for our cancellation policy (above).

 The price of the photo tour does not include flights from your hometown to Paraburdoo, nor your return flight back home from Exmouth (airport is called Learmonth).
 However, the price DOES include the private charter flight from Karijini to Exmouth and all transfers.

-All meals are provided on the tour, and for the second half of the trip, at Sal Salis Ningaloo, drinks (including a selection of beers, spirits and premium Western Australian wines) are also included.
-Beverages purchased during our time in Karijini are at your own expense, except water refills which will be provided.
+All meals are provided on the tour.
+Beverages purchased during this tour are at your own expense, except water refills which will be provided.

 Physical Activity - This tour requires a relatively good level of fitness, mobility and balance – it's not for the unfit or infirm, or those who struggle to carry their camera gear in the heat.
 You certainly don't need to be super fit, however accessing some of the best photographic locations in Karijini often involves walking down rocky staircases and along uneven paths through the gorges, sometimes in the dark with head torches (and back up again).
 The walks are of course optional, and there are sometimes possible alternatives such as photographing birds, lizards and wildflowers in the area, however if you choose not to join the group for the walks in the gorges we can't leave a guide with you on those occasions, and you won't get as much out of the tour.
 If you have a reasonable level of fitness and balance, you'll absolutely love the tour and be blown away by the dramatic beauty of the gorges!
 It's well worth the effort!

 We reserve the right to decline guests from booking on this trip if we feel they may not be well suited, may risk hurting themselves, or may detract from the experience of the other guests by holding the group back in any way.